Die BIF: Publication dates

 Die BIF was founded, edited and published by Selli Engler, who afterwards became one of the most renowned lesbian activists of Weimar Germany.
-It was one of three lesbian magazines of the time beside Die Freundin (since 1924) and Frauenliebe (since 1926).
+It was one of three lesbian magazines of the time besides Die Freundin (since 1924) and Frauenliebe (since 1926).
 Among them Die BIF was unique, as both other magazines were published, edited and even partly written by men.

 According to the imprint it was located at Großbeerenstraße 74 III in Kreuzberg.
 Engler acted as publisher, editor and writer but, as a result of financial difficulties and illness, had to delay publishing twice.
-Die BIF was printed at Mitsching's Buchdruckerei in Berlin, its circulation is unknown.
+Die BIF was printed at Mitsching's Buchdruckerei in Berlin; its circulation is unknown.
 The 1927 issues were distributed by the GroBuZ company in Berlin.
 Advertising offices were available in many large towns in Germany, including Dresden, Munich, Hamburg, Stuttgart and Duisburg.

-Only three issues are known to have been published: Issue No. 1 (date unknown) and Issues No. 2 (January 1927) and No. 3 (early 1927).
-The only known originals belong to the collection of the German National Library in Leipzig, Engler herself submitted them in November 1927.
+Only three issues are known to have been published: Issue No. 1 (date unknown) and Issues No. 2 (January 1927) and Issue No. 3 (early 1927).
+The only known originals belong to the collection of the German National Library in Leipzig; Engler herself submitted them in November 1927.
 Copies can be found in the special libraries Spinnboden – Lesbenarchiv und Bibliothek, Schwules Museum and Magnus-Hirschfeld-Gesellschaft in Berlin and at the library of the University of Wisconsin–Madison.

 The exact dates of publication of Die BIF are still unknown, as the first and the last issues contain no information on when exactly they were published.
 For many years researchers suggested either 1924 or 1926 as possible dates for the first issue.
 As 1924 has since been discounted, publication is believed to have started either in 1925 or more likely 1926.
 Engler discontinued Die BIF in early 1927 and started writing in July for the competing magazine Frauenliebe.

 Die BIF had 24 pages and was released as a monthly magazine on the first of the month, sold on news booths at a price of 1 Mark, a relatively high price, as well as by subscription.
 In Issue No. 3, "on request" of readers Engler announced a lower price for a reduced number of pages, down to 50 Pfennig for 12 pages.

 As a spring-off to the magazine, on January 1, 1927, Engler started the "Damen-BIF-Klub" (Ladies BIF Club), an opportunity for lesbian women to meet once a week.